 On an appointed day, the boys were brought from the forest to dance Adzogbo before the warriors.
 As they danced, some of the boys would become possessed with the spirit of a war god.
 It was thought that the war leader could foretell the course of the upcoming battle by interpreting the possessed boys' movements.
 The legendary Fo war leader Kondo is believed to have been one such hero.
-With the pacification of West Africa, by the end of the 19th century the dance had lost its esoteric purpose; Adzogbo then evolved into a vehicle for men to display their strength, agility, and virile spirits.
+With the pacification of West Africa, by the end of the 19th century, the dance had lost its esoteric purpose; Adzogbo then evolved into a vehicle for men to display their strength, agility, and virile spirits.

 One of the outstanding features of the dance is the interaction between the master drummer and the dancers.
 "Every rhythmic theme played on the master drum has a responding sequence of dance movements which is timed to precisely match the drum rhythms" (David Locke, 1978).

-To watch an Atsiagbekor performance today in Ghana is to watch scenes which may have their actual origins in battles that were fought as the Ewes trekked through hostile countries in search of peace.
+To watch an Atsiagbekor performance today in Ghana is to watch scenes that may have their actual origins in battles that were fought as the Ewes trekked through hostile countries in search of peace.

-The Asantehene’s (the Ashanti King) ensemble plays at ancestor venerations and would in the past play at executions.
+The Asantehene's (the Ashanti King) ensemble plays at ancestor venerations and would, in the past, play at executions.
 Kete ensembles were also taken to war.
 The music of Kete is reputed to possess the power of attracting good spirits.
 J.H.
 Kwabena Nketia states that "the surrogated texts extol high moral values through the telling of heroic ideals."

 The instruments of Kete are as follows: Petia (small stick drum), Kwadum (master drum), Apentema (hand drum), Abrukua (stick drum), Donno (hourglass-shaped talking drum), Ntorowa (gourd rattle) and Dawuro (boat-shaped, hand-held iron bell).
-Kete ensembles once contained a vocal choir and ensemble of Atenteben (vertical bamboo flutes), but both are no longer utilized.
+Kete ensembles once contained a vocal choir and an ensemble of Atenteben (vertical bamboo flutes), but both are no longer utilized.